Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Discussion

 We have introduced a novel method to overcome a problem inherent in Bayesian nonparametric latent variable models of learning unobservable features in a high-dimensional regime while also providing a data-parallel inference method suitable for ``big data'' scenarios.
 In order to accelerate the mixing of the MCMC sampler, we propose feature locations from observations that are poorly fit to its currently allocated feature during the accelerated stage of our sampler in order to find better locations for features.

 After running accelerated sampling, our method then reverts to an exact algorithm, which is easily and inherently parallelizable without excessive processor communication, in order to maintain the theoretical correctness of our inference algorithm converging to the correct limiting posterior distribution.
-The additional benefit of our sampler is that our technique works for a general choice of likelihood and prior, whereas using a collapsed sampler limits the model choice to a narrow range of options for data modeling.
+Although the experiments in this paper only consider Dirichlet proccess examples, our method is easily extendable to other BNP priors for mixture or admixture models like the Pitman-Yor process or hierarchical Dirichlet processes using the same parallelization strategy described in \cite{Zhang:2016}.

 At first, it may seem that the number of features discovered for the accelerated method is excessive but we are using a very simple likelihood to model the digits instead of a more complicated model that is invariant to rotations or scalings of the data.
 This is apparent in the features discovered for accelerated sampling and variational inference, where a large proportion of the popular clusters learned are various forms of ``ones'' in the case of the MNIST data set.
 Furthermore, we could propose merge steps for features in order to prune the number of features if we are concerned about the number of features learned.
-Additionally, our method is suitable for other latent feature models--for example, sparse latent factor models like the Indian buffet process \citep{Griffiths:Ghahramani:2011} but for demonstration purposes we only examined our method on the DPMM in this paper.

-Given our Bayesian formulation of the problem, we now have a natural generative model from which we can simulate GAN-type behavior.
-In contrast, the DPMM and BNP models in general do not need to train a discriminator to generate data but instead we fit a latent variable model through MCMC inference which then provides a method to generate data from the specified hierarchical model placed on the data.
-Because our method allows us to learn features in complex, high-dimensional settings where previously it was difficult to do so, we now have an opportunity to realize the promises and theoretical benefits of Bayesian nonparametric modeling in complicated datasets.
+However, we have shown that the additional benefit of our sampler is that our technique can work for a general choice of likelihood and prior, whereas using a collapsed sampler limits the model choice to a narrow range of options for data modeling.
+Our flexibility in model choice hopefully opens up an opportunity to effectively use more appropriate choices of priors and likelihoods for Bayesian non-parametric problems.